 From India, Hyderabad

 There is nothing like "Forced Employment" in India.
-Employee can work as along as he/she wishes to.
-Therefore, nothing wrong if you wish to quit the employment.
+An employee can work as long as he/she wishes to.
+Therefore, nothing is wrong if you wish to quit the employment.

 Nevertheless, I request you to resolve this issue amicably.
-Have a tete-a-tete with the employer and tell him how important it is for you to avail of the opportunity.
-If lost, you may not get similar opportunity.
-Getting manpower for start ups is little difficult.
+Have a tête-à-tête with the employer and tell him how important it is for you to avail of the opportunity.
+If lost, you may not get a similar opportunity.
+Getting manpower for startups is a little difficult.
 Therefore, if possible, dangle a carrot of extending a notice period by 15 days.

-However, if the employer remains intractable, then you may approach the labour office of your area and explain your problem.
-While visiting the office, carry with you proof of your employment like appointment letter, identity card etc. If your problem is not solved by the labour officer also then come back to this forum and explain why his intervention also failed.
+However, if the employer remains intractable, then you may approach the labor office of your area and explain your problem.
+While visiting the office, carry with you proof of your employment like an appointment letter, identity card, etc. If your problem is not solved by the labor officer also, then come back to this forum and explain why his intervention also failed.

 Thanks,